Proper support for the foot and relief for many symptoms

 We prescribe special foot orthotics

 Prescription foot orthotics are custom made to accurately fit your foot and treat your foot or lower limb condition using digital cad/cam technology.
 The Foot Group uses laser to scan the foot.
-The image generated is then sent to a specialist digital orthotic laboratory which manufactures the prescription foot orthotics to create the perfect shape for your foot, maximising comfort and functionality.
+The image generated is then sent to a digital orthotic laboratory which manufactures the prescription foot orthotics to create the perfect shape for your foot, maximising comfort and functionality.

 We have a reputation amongst health professionals as being the experts in biomechanical assessment and orthotic prescription, taking the following factors into account: